<<< Prior Page

 Collectors, of course, tend to covet the more specialized trinkets, especially those sold primarily at Cave's occasional "Matsuri" events in Akihabara - keychains, cell phone straps, posters, "uchiwa" fans, postcards, an official art book, a resin model kit, and at least one full-body pillowcase are floating around and commanding exorbitant sums.
 Most infamous among them all, however, is a papercraft game printed on the back of an arcade flyer, which involves blowing air to lift a skirt off a pair of disembodied legs - stay classy, Cave!
 Fans, naturally, have also run with the brand, cooking up an array of doujinshi comics (most of them hentai, as you'd expect), and at least one (non-H, thankfully) tribute game, for Game Boy Advance hardware of all things, starring "vocaloid" Hatsune Miku, titled "Mikusmiles" (the creator isn't technically an amateur, though, as he's apparently done some work for Vanillaware, developer of Princess Crown and Odin Sphere).

-Amidst all of the high-profile industry analysis that goes on these days, I wonder how many experts could have predicted that the downtrodden shmup would see a minor resurgence in this day and age, especially with a title like Deathsmiles headlining it - petticoats and all, the game has made an undeniable impression on the genre's self-image, expanded its creator's market farther than ever, and most importantly reminded the gaming public that scrolling shooters are still here, still fun, and at long last ready to welcome them back.
+Amidst all of the high-profile industry analysis that goes on these days, I wonder how many experts could have predicted that the downtrodden shoot-em-up would see a minor resurgence in this day and age, especially with a title like Deathsmiles headlining it - petticoats and all, the game has made an undeniable impression on the genre's self-image, expanded its creator's market farther than ever, and most importantly reminded the gaming public that scrolling shooters are still here, still fun, and at long last ready to welcome them back.